Kapiti Island: History

-The Kapiti Coast region has been occupied by Māori since the 12th century.
+The Kāpiti Coast region has been occupied by Māori since the 12th century.
 Around the year 1150, Māori navigator Whātonga of the waka Kurahaupō divided the country into two sections: land from the southern tip of Kapiti Island north was given to his son Tautoki and his ancestors, who became Rangitāne iwi, and from the southern tip south was given to his son Tara and ancestors (Ngāi Tara, now known as Muaūpoko).
 The traditional name for the island refers to this division between Ngāi Tara and Rangitāne.

 The island was surveyed in 1770 during the first voyage of James Cook.
 In the early 1800s, the island was in the rohe of Muaūpoko.
-Te Rauparaha of Ngāti Toa saw the advantage of settling on Kapiti Island, after noticing how Western ships frequented the Cook Strait area.
-In 1822, Te Rauparaha led a migration of Ngāti Toa from Kawhia Harbour to settle on Kapiti Island and Waikanae, securing it from Muaūpoko in 1823.
+Te Rauparaha of Ngāti Toa saw the advantage of settling on Kapiti Island, after noticing how Western ships frequented the Cook Strait area, who would be good trading partners.
+In 1821, amid pressure from tribes in the Waikato, Te Rauparaha led a migration of Ngāti Toa from Kawhia Harbour to the Cook Strait, and went on to settle on the Kapiti Coast and Waikanae in 1822, securing it and the island from Muaūpoko in 1823.
 The tribe regularly sailed in canoes on raiding journeys up to the Whanganui River and down to Marlborough.
-In the Battle of Waiorua (1824) the Ngāti Toa destroyed a force of 2,000 mainland warriors who had landed at the northern end of Kapiti in an attempt to capture the island.
+In response to these actions, several local iwi combined forces and attempted to drive Ngāti Toa from the area.
+This culminated in the 1824 Battle of Waiorua, in which Ngāti Toa destroyed a combined fleet from local iwi who had landed at the northern end of Kapiti in an attempt to capture the island.

 Te Rauparaha encouraged European ships to visit Kapiti, which by 1830 became a centre for the New Zealand flax trade.
+By 1850, no members of Ngāti Toa permanently lived on the island, but occasionally visited for the island's resources.

+Ownership

+Ownership of the island, and nearby Mana Island, reverted to Ngāti Toa on 31 December 2024 under a Treaty of Waitangi settlement.

+Whaling

 In the 1830s and 1840s, the island became one of the most developed areas in the country for whaling, due to the South Taranaki Bight and Cook Strait being whale nurseries.
 During whaling times 2,000 people were based on the island.
+There were seven whaling stations in and around Kapiti Island.
 Oil was melted from the blubber and shipped to America for use in machinery before petroleum was used.
 Five whaling stations were established on Kapiti, with three additional stations on the offshore islets of Tokomapuna, Motungarara and Tahoramaurea to the south-east.
-During this period, the island was forested with rātā, kahikatea and rimu.
+The whaling station on Waiorua Bay was surrounded by a "rough township".

+After the collapse of the whaling industry in the 1840s, whalers and their families left the island.